opsnull/blog.opsnull.com/content/rust/std/index.md

 Functions

+copy
--   copy	Copies the entire contents of a reader into a writer.
+: Copies the entire contents of `a reader into a writer`.

+empty
--   empty	Creates a value that is always at EOF for reads, and ignores all data written.
+: Creates a value that is always at EOF for reads, and ignores all data written.

+read_to_string
--   read_to_string Read all bytes from a reader into a new String.
+: Read all bytes from a reader into a new String.

--   repeat	Creates an instance of a reader that infinitely repeats one byte.
+repeat	Creates an instance of a reader that infinitely repeats one byte.

--   sink	Creates an instance of a writer which will successfully consume all data.
+sink	Creates an instance of a writer which will successfully consume all data.

 如下三个函数返回系统标准的 stderr/stdin/stdout